Blueberry Banana Smoothie Bowl

 This recipe serves 1 and not including the toppings, it provides 282 calories with of 41 grams of carbohydrates, 25 grams of protein and 4 grams of fat.
 You’ll also be getting potassium, fibre, vitamin K, manganese, vitamin C, iron and calcium.Print

-This delicious smoothie bowl features antioxidant rich blueberries and spinach combined with sweet and creamy frozen banana and vanilla protein to create a simple but tasty bowl full of nutrition.
+This creamy smoothie bowl nutritious blueberries and spinach blended with sweet and creamy frozen banana and vanilla protein to create a simple but tasty bowl full of nutrition.
 Enjoy as is or top with your favourite smoothie bowl ingredients.

 - 3/4 to 1 cup unsweetened almond milk (250 mL)